MATHS 254 : Fundamental Concepts of Mathematics

-For this course, you can expect hours of lectures, a hours of tutorials, hours of reading and thinking about the content and hours of work on assignments and/or test preparation.
+For this course, you can expect 36 hours of lectures and 11 hours of tutorials, and you should spend approximately 36 hours of reading and thinking about the content, and 67 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The content and delivery of content in this course are protected by copyright.
 Material belonging to others may have been used in this course and copied by and solely for the educational purposes of the University under license.

 You may copy the course content for the purposes of private study or research, but you may not upload onto any third party site, make a further copy or sell, alter or further reproduce or distribute any part of the course content to another person.